 In addition to the Emmy® award-winning Artbound, Mr. Devis has spearheaded a new slate of original series that are either in production or development, including Artbound Presents: Studio A, Border Blaster and the Japan Prize-winning online local documentary series Departures, among others.

-Devis was appointed to the California Arts Council by Senate President pro Tem Kevin de Leon in May 2016.
+Devis was appointed to the California Arts Council by Senate President pro Tem Kevin de Leon in May 2016 and his term expires January 1, 2020.

 Vice Chair, OAKLAND